Bedrock-OSS/bedrock-wiki/docs/json-ui/json-ui-intro.md

 title: Intro to JSON UI
 nav_order: 1
 tags:
   - guide
 mention:
   - sermah
   - KalmeMarq
 ---

 ## Introduction

 :::tip
-This page is dedicated into introducing you into the basics of JSON UI.
-For a more detailed documentation, you may check the other page [here](https://wiki.bedrock.dev/json-ui/json-ui-documentation.html).
+This page is outlined with information containing the basics of JSON UI.
+For a more detailed documentation, you may check the other page regarding JSON UI [here](https://wiki.bedrock.dev/json-ui/json-ui-documentation.html).
 :::

 The game's user interface is data-driven and can be modified.
-With this it allows us to modify how certain user interfaces would render and, to some extent, behave.
-To get started, all vanilla UI files are stored in `resource_pack/ui/...` folder.
+It allows us to modify how certain user interfaces would render and, to some extent, behave.
+To get started, all vanilla UI files are stored in `RP/ui/...` folder.

-JSON UI contains the following files:
+JSON UI may contain the following files:

 ### System files

 These are built-in files used in JSON UI:

 - `_global_variables.json` - used for denoting default variables for later use
 - `_ui_defs.json` - for referencing the files used on the UI

 ### Screens

 These are files which contains elements that are called to render a screen:

 - `hud_screen.json` - shows the main gameplay screen where in-game features such as the hotbar is rendered
 - `inventory_screen.json` - shows the player's inventory screen
 - etc.

 ### Templates

 These are files which stores JSON UI elements to be used by other namespaces, such as screens:

 - `ui_common.json` - contains elements such as the button which is referenced on most other namespaces such buttons for the settings screen
 - `ui_templates_*.json` - contains elements that are neatly orgnaized to be used by other namespaces